RuizhenMai/academic-blog/linear_algebra/index.md

 8. [Solving Ax = b: Row Reduced Form R](UnitI/solving_ax_eq_b): We describe all solutions to Ax = b based on the free variables and special solutions encoded in the reduced form R.

+9. [Independence, Basis and Dimension](UnitI/Independence_Basis_and_Dimension): A basis is a set of vectors, as few as possible, whose combinations produce all vectors in the space.
+The number of basis vectors for a space equals the dimension of that space.